emlinking/emlinking.github.io/index.md

 [Department of Computer Science](https://www.cs.columbia.edu/) and Program of Linguistics, Columbia University
 e.lin2@columbia.edu

 I am a senior double-majoring in linguistics and computer science at Columbia University.
 I am primarily interested in natural language processing.
 At Columbia's [Speech Lab](http://www.cs.columbia.edu/speech/index.cgi), I currently research code-switching, under the mentorship of Professor [Julia Hirschberg](http://www.cs.columbia.edu/~julia/).
 Recently, I researched the use of large language models for the study of negotiation at the University of Southern California's [Affective Computing Lab](https://emotions.ict.usc.edu/), where I was advised by Professor [Jonathan Gratch](https://people.ict.usc.edu/~gratch/).
 Previously, working with Professor [Vicente Ordóñez Román](https://www.cs.rice.edu/~vo9/) in the [Vision, Language, and Learning Lab](https://vislang.ai/) at Rice University, I investigated the relationship between images' visual complexity and image descriptions' linguistic complexity.
-(You can read more about my research at Rice, which was funded through the Distributed Research Experiences for Undergraduates Program, on my [project blog](blog.html).)
 Working with [Dr. Kate Moore](https://www.linkedin.com/in/kate-moore-644aab9) in the Corter Lab at Columbia's Teachers College, I have also researched communication patterns in collaborative learning.
 You can find my curriculum vitae [here](files/Eleanor_Lin_CV_December_2023.pdf).

 * TOC
 {:toc}